Attending Your First Essential Oil Conference

 No, really.
 I know it is hard to really keep things minimal when it comes to clothes, but if you can keep all of your casual professional attire to the basics, it will really help.
 Do pick your favorite outfit to wear each day and one pair of your favorite, yet comfy shoes that will go with every outfit.

 You don’t need to bring every essential oil and then some.
 Bring maybe one or two hydrosols that you can’t live without in your beauty regime and maybe two essential oils.
 Why?
-Both conferences have multiple vendors at each that will be ecstatic for you to buy their essential oil(s).
+Because conferences have multiple vendors at each that will be ecstatic for you to buy their essential oil(s).
 The Welcome Bags will also have lots of essential oils and products for you to love.
 So, if you don’t have to have it, leave it home.